 - First-semester students can find lots of useful information to do with the start of their studies on the web pages for first-semester students.

 - Via a virtual tour of the campus, first-semester students can additionally experience and get to know the campus of TU Dortmund University from home: All you need to know about exploring the campus 2.0 (German only).

-- All important information concerning the university’s coronavirus measures is updated daily in the FAQ on the TU’s website.
+- All important information concerning the university’s coronavirus measures is updated in the FAQ on the TU’s website.
 If necessary, a circular is also sent out.

 Search & People Search